The Tool Therapists Use

 Reframing liberates you from your mind’s entrapments, flipping the switch from a fixed to a growth mindset.
 It accomplishes this by strengthening your positive self-talk and starving your negative self-talk.

 Through neuroplasticity, you can retrain your brain.
 Your brain can reorganize and form synaptic connections in response to learning something new.
-You can use reframing to help develop positive self-talk, creating an unshakeable growth mindset.
+You can use reframing to create an unshakeable growth mindset that rockets you toward your goals!